Dental crowns and bridges can restore the form and function of your smile.

-As we become older, our teeth may become more brittle and have structural issues.
-This is due to oral conditions such as tooth decay and bruxism (tooth grinding during sleep).
-Which can cause chipping and cracking.
-A restorative and cosmetic solution to a severely damaged tooth, a dental crown is used as a ‘cap’ to restore the lost tooth structure and is bonded over the tooth.
-This ensures it is stable and protected from further damage.
+As we become older, our teeth may become more brittle and have structural issues due to oral conditions such as tooth decay and bruxism (tooth grinding during sleep) which can cause chipping and cracking.
+A restorative and cosmetic solution to a severely damaged tooth, a dental crown is used as a ‘cap’ to restore the lost tooth structure and is bonded over the tooth to ensure it is stable and protected from further damage.

 Treatment for dental crowns takes three appointments: